Twisted Lattice Gauge Theory: Membrane Operators, Three-loop Braiding and Topological Charge: Topological Charge

 where $\chi_{\alpha^{g_1,g_2}}$ is the character for irrep $\alpha^{g_1,g_2}$ (i.e., the trace of the representative matrices).
 We prove that these are indeed orthogonal projectors and can be obtained from the previous basis of operators by an invertible transformation, in the Supplemental material in Section \ref{Section_supplement_topological_charge}.

-We see that the projector, and therefore the associated topological charge, is labelled by the fluxes $g_1$ and $g_2$ around the two handles of the torus in addition to a projective representation that depends on these two fluxes.
+We see that the projector, and therefore the associated topological charge, is labeled by the fluxes $g_1$ and $g_2$ around the two handles of the torus in addition to a projective representation that depends on these two fluxes.
 The simplest type of excitation that would have both fluxes non-trivial would be a link of two magnetic flux tubes.
 Note that when one of these fluxes is trivial, corresponding to unlinked excitations, the projective irrep $\alpha^{g_1,g_2}$ becomes a linear irrep (because $[x,y]_{g_1, 1_G}=[x,y]_{1_G,g_2}=1$).
-In that case, we find that the topological charge is labelled by the flux and a linear irrep charge, which matches our expectation for the untwisted case.
+In that case, we find that the topological charge is labeled by the flux and a linear irrep charge, which matches our expectation for the untwisted case.
 We therefore see that the cocycle only becomes relevant when considering the charge of linked objects, so studying unlinked objects is insufficient to determine the topological order of a system.

 We also note that the labels for the projectors in Equation \ref{Equation_charge_projectors}, namely two group elements $g_1$ and $g_2$ and a $\beta_{g_1, g_2}$-projective irrep $\alpha^{g_1,g_2}$, match the labels of the ground state basis for the 3-torus given in Ref. \cite{Wan2015} in the case of Abelian groups.
-This indicates that the number of topological charges measured by a 2-torus surface matches the ground state degeneracy on the 3-torus, similar to how the number of types of topological charge measured by a circular surface in 2+1d (i.e., the number of particle types) matches the ground state degeneracy for a 2-torus for (modular) 2+1d topological theories.
-This matches our expectation from the relationship between the Hamiltonian models and topological quantum field theories.
+This indicates that the number of topological charges measured by a 2-torus surface matches the ground state degeneracy on the 3-torus, similar to how the number of charges measured by a sphere (corresponding to point-like charge) matches the ground state degeneracy on $S^2 \times S^1$, as we discussed earlier.
+It is notable that the toroidal charge measurement operators in this case measure the flux of both handles of the torus, indicating that the correspondence between particle types and the ground state degeneracy of the 3-torus requires counting linked excitations in addition to unlinked loops.